Kate Hawkesby targeted by cash scam on Facebook

 Newstalk ZB's Early Edition host Kate Hawkesby has been caught up in a Facebook scam which is impersonating her and telling people they've won a share of $20,000.

-But Facebook, owned by Meta, doesn't believe the scam is fake, Hawkesby said in a column for Newstalk ZB's website.
+But Facebook, owned by Meta, doesn't believe the scam is fake, said Hawkesby.

+"The concerning thing is that Facebook doesn't appear interested in shutting it down, I just think they are unable to discern between what's fake and what's real because in their mind it is legit," she said.

 The scammer made a Facebook page pretending to be Hawkesby, and appeared to use photos of her from Google.